dmlkhua/besu-troubleshooting/README.md

 12) set copied IP into node1.endpoint.yaml, addresses field
 13) `kubectl apply -f node1.endpoint.yaml`

-// you can also start UDP echo server from echo.yaml file
+// you can also start UDP echo server from echo-udp.yaml file to test UDP connectivity